 "Writing" and/or "Written" includes any written communication including emails.

-(1.b) maintain, host and provide a Web Platform where Users can easily find and connect with a Teacher to arrange and pay for Music Lessons;
+b) maintain, host and provide a Web Platform where Users can easily find and connect with a Teacher to arrange and pay for Music Lessons and/or Events;

-(1.d) act as an interface between Customers and the Teachers and maintain a notification system to ensure swift communication between Customer and Teacher/s;
+d) act as an interface between Customers and Teachers and maintain a notification system to ensure swift communication between Customers and Teachers;

-(1.e) display clear and accurate music tuition fee information to both Customers and Teachers and facilitate the payment of the Price via the Web Platform;
+e) display clear and accurate fee information to both Customers and Teachers and facilitate the payment of the Price via the Web Platform;

 4.1 Users of our Web Platform shall:

-(1.a) be responsible for the safety and security of themselves and any children (i.e. persons under the age of 18) who use the Web Platform or are Students.
-In the event that your password/log in details are no longer private, please contact us via the Web Platform immediately.
+a) be responsible for the safety and security of themselves and any children (i.e. persons under the age of 18) who use the Web Platform or are Attendees and/or Students.
+In the event that your password/login details are no longer private, please contact us via the Web Platform immediately.
 We shall not be liable for any loss or damage suffered by you or any other person further to your failure to contact us in accordance with this clause 4.1(a);